Please login to continue

 IHART

-Was Theresa Sidebotham, who runs IHART, your former general counsel?
+Was Theresa Sidebotham, who ran IHART, your former general counsel?

 What is IHART?

-IHART is a process, commissioned by New Tribes Mission (Ethnos360), using independent investigators to thoroughly review the historical allegations of abuse that have come to light.
-As this process has moved forward, it has become clear that the task is both complicated and time-consuming.
-Nevertheless, Ethnos360 remains committed to facilitating the investigation of these historical allegations.
+IHART was a process, commissioned by New Tribes Mission (Ethnos360) in 2010, that used independent investigators to thoroughly review the historical allegations of abuse that had come to light.
+As this process moved forward, it became clear that the task was both complicated and time-consuming.
+Nevertheless, Ethnos360 remained committed to facilitating the investigation of these historical allegations.
+The final investigation concluded in 2023.

-Ethnos360’s original goals for this process have not changed.
-These are: to be certain that there is no current member of Ethnos360 who has sexually abused children; to give victims an avenue to tell their story; to offer a means for providing counseling for victims who desire it; and to learn from the past to make our organization as safe as possible for all children.
+The original goals for this process never changed.
+These were: to be certain that there is no current member of Ethnos360 who has sexually abused children; to give victims an avenue to tell their story; to offer a means for providing counseling for victims who desire it; and to learn from the past to make our organization as safe as possible for all children.
 For more information about IHART, visit www.ihart.care.

 Why does NTM own the IHART Trademark?